r13010/RScript/README.md

  STILL NOT FINISHED

 # Credits
- This installer is highly modified for my likings, originally based on ChrisTitusTech's Arch installer Check it out [here](https://github.com/ChrisTitusTech/ArchTitus) (definitely better than mine).
+ This installer is highly modified for my likings, originally based on ChrisTitusTech's Arch installer.
+ Check it out [here](https://github.com/ChrisTitusTech/ArchTitus) (definitely better than mine).